Obligations for registered building surveying contractors

 - the registration system works as intended.

 Written notice of an audit will be issued to the registered building surveying contractor to allow adequate time to prepare documents for the audit.
-During the audit, the registered building surveyor contractor will have the opportunity to discuss any compliance related matters with the auditing officer.
-Officers of the Building Commission are bound by the Department of Commerce Code of Conduct.
-Any information obtained during the audit will remain confidential unless the Board or the Building Commission is required to disclose the information by law.
+During the audit, the registered building surveying contractor will have the opportunity to discuss any compliance related matters with the auditing officer.
+Officers of Building and Energy are bound by the Department of Mines, Industry Regulation and Safety's Code of Conduct.
+Any information obtained during the audit will remain confidential unless the Board or Building and Energy is required to disclose the information by law.

 A technical inspection of certifications may also be conducted during a compliance audit.
 This part of the audit process usually takes up to two hours provided these documents are available for examination.
-If there is a large amount of documentation it may be required to carry on the assessment of documents at the Building Commission’s offices, in these cases a copy of the relative documents should be supplied.
+If there is a large amount of documentation it may be required for the assessment assessment of documents be carried out at Building and Energy's offices, in these cases a copy of the relative documents should be supplied.

 What happens after an audit is completed?

-The Building Commission acknowledges compliance efforts and will support registered building surveying contractors and practitioners who are endeavouring to comply with their requirements.
+Building and Energy acknowledges compliance efforts and will support registered building surveying contractors and practitioners who are endeavouring to comply with their requirements.
 When necessary, actions taken for non-compliance may include prosecutions seeking the imposition of penalties, the use of a public warning to protect consumers from serious non-compliance and/or the commencement of disciplinary action.

-In addition to its audit activities the Building Commission also undertakes general inspections to monitor how building services are being carried out and how building standards are being applied.
+In addition to its audit activities Building and Energy also undertakes general inspections to monitor how building services are being carried out and how building standards are being applied.
 Information arising from general inspections is reviewed and may be used to inform and amend the schedule of audits.

-Further information regarding responsibilities and obligations, including internal quality assurance checklists, are located on the Building Commission website.
-Copies of the building services Acts are available on the State Law Publisher website.
+Further information regarding responsibilities and obligations, including internal quality assurance checklists, are located on our website.
+Copies of the building services Acts are available on the Parliamentary Counsel's Office website.

 Share this page: